CSI Summer Camp July 16-19, 2019

 - Certificate presentations … and more!

-Check out the web feature story on the 2015 CSI camp at Point Park University.
+Check out the web feature story on the 2018 CSI Summer Camp at Point Park University.

 Out-of-town guests: Visit the Area Hotels page for a list of hotels that are convenient to both the University and major traffic routes.
 Also, check out the About Pittsburgh page to learn about what this world-class city has to offer.